snac-cooperative/snac_aspace_plugin/README.md

 ```
 UPDATE: This beta plugin has been updated for the new Agent model.
-        It uses the built-in EAC-CPF parser to parse SNAC EAC-CPF XML.
+        It uses a custom converter to parse SNAC JSON.
 ```

 This is a *beta* version of a working SNAC ArchivesSpace plugin.
 It allows an ArchivesSpace user to search SNAC for an identity, then choose and import that identity as an Agent in ArchivesSpace.

+__Importing from SNAC__

+SNAC constellations can be imported using the import plugin (ArchivesSpace -> Plug-ins -> SNAC Import), or an Import Data Background Job (ArchivesSpace -> Create -> Background Job -> Import Data -> SNAC Constellation JSON/IDs).

-Search functionality in ArchivesSpace shows the SNAC biogHist entry and preferred nameEntry heading.
-When importing, it uses the current Agent model, reading and storing the SNAC ARK ID and the preferred nameEntry heading.
+The plugin search functionality in ArchivesSpace shows the SNAC biogHist entry and preferred nameEntry heading.
+When importing, it uses the current Agent model, reading and storing the preferred nameEntry heading, and creating a link to the SNAC constellation within the Agent's Record ID section.

+__Exporting to SNAC__

+Agents display a new button in the agent toolbar, between the 'Download ...' and 'Merge' buttons.
+If there is an existing SNAC record identifier, this button is labeled 'View in SNAC' and will take you to the SNAC page for that agent.
+Otherwise, it will be labeled 'Export to SNAC', and will create a new background job to export the agent to SNAC, storing a link to the SNAC constellation within the Agent's Record ID section.

 ### Installation